TRM-coding/Huffman-Compress/README.md

 to launch this program!

 you can also open it with vscode,then write tasks.json by yourself

+**this is only a practice program,i didn't finish the security verify,please save all your work before using it**